 When Divorce is granted because of the fault or aggression of the husband, the wife…shall be awarded such Alimony out of the husband’s property as the course shall think reasonable.

-The modern rule is drastically different.
-Under the modern rule, factors like sex and marital fault are no longer to be considered, and under no circumstances is Alimony to be used to punish.
+The modern rule is quite a bit different.
+Under the modern rule, factors like sex and marital fault are no longer to be used as factors, and under no circumstances is Alimony to be used to punish the other spouse.

 What factors are to be considered under the modern rule?
-Property acquired during the marriage, your employment, your spouse’s employment, your income, and your spouse’s income may be considered.
+Property acquired during the marriage, your employment, your spouse’s employment, your income, and your spouse’s income may be considered under the modern rule.

 Parenting Plan Conference

-If you have minor children, your first court appearance will be a Parenting Plan Conference.
+Further, if you have minor children, your first court date will be a Parenting Plan Conference.
 Some District Courts refer to this step as “Family Orientation”.
 At the Parenting Plan Conference, you and your spouse will sit down and watch a video about helping your children cope with the rigors of divorce.
-After the video, we will conference with your spouse and your spouse’s attorney about the possibility of reaching a Temporary Agreement.
-This Agreement may include issues such as Child Custody, Child Visitation, and Child Support.
+After the video, we will conference with your spouse and your spouse’s lawyer about the possibility of reaching a Temporary Settlement.
+The Temporary Settlement may include issues such as Child Custody, Child Visitation, and Child Support.

 The Final Decree

-The ultimate goal of the divorce process is to obtain a Final Decree, at which point you are officially divorced.
+The end goal of the divorce process is to obtain a Final Decree, at which point you are officially divorced.
 A Final Decree can be reached either by Agreement or by Trial.

 A Final Decree is a VERY important legal document.
-Its terms will control the relationship between you and your ex-spouse for years into the future.
+Its terms will control your dealings between you and your ex-spouse for years into the future.

-While reading this article, if you say to yourself, “I need to speak to a lawyer” you can call Mr. Ingham.
+In conclusion, to discuss your case, you can call Mr. Ingham.
+Mr. Ingham is one of the best Tulsa Divorce Lawyers.
 When you call, you will speak with the Paralegal.
 The Paralegal will ask you a few short questions about your case.
-Please avoid ‘spewing’ the details of your case.
-Instead of ‘spewing’, just try to answer the Paralegal’s questions directly.
-Also, be sure to tell the Paralegal that you want to schedule a consultation with Mr. Ingham.
-The number you can call is (918) 591-2566.
+When you call, you should avoid ‘spewing’ the details of your case.
+You should try to answer the Paralegal’s questions directly.
+Additionally, be sure to tell the Paralegal that you want to schedule a consult with Mr. Ingham.
+The number you can call is is below.
+Article